icann/rst-test-specs/inc/preamble.md

 There are two types of test plan described in this document:

-* **"Business as usual"** plans, which are used as part of the lifecycle of a gTLD (e.g., Pre-Delegion Test, RSP/DNS RSP change Test, IDN Test, SRS Gateway Test);
+* **"Business as usual"** plans, which are used as part of the lifecycle of a gTLD (e.g., Pre-Delegation Test, RSP/DNS RSP change Test, IDN Test, SRS Gateway Test);

 * **RSP evaluation** plans, which are used as part of the [RSP evaluation program](https://community.icann.org/display/SPIR/RSP+%7C+Registry+Service+Provider+Pre-Evaluation).